learning-zone/javascript-basics/README.md

 console.log(emp1 instanceof Employee); // true
 ```
-`instanceof` not only check the constructor which is used to create an object but also check it's prototype chain see below example.
+`instanceof` not only check the constructor which is used to create an object but also check It is prototype chain see below example.

 ```javascript
 console.log(emp1 instanceof Object); // true